fbpx

 If there are two phrases we are hearing much too often today, they are “digital transformation” and “automation.”

-This drastic change was overdue, of course, but the pandemic catapulted it, eliminating any and all excuses for procrastination.
+Of course, this drastic change was overdue, but the pandemic catapulted it, eliminating any and all excuses for procrastination.
 If a business has to survive this uncertainty, it has to make digital transformation its key focus, the core of which is automation.

 Here’s where the problem comes – all businesses know what to do.
 But how should they start?